 HGSE need-based grants are determined by your financial aid application materials.
-These grants range up to \$22,500 and are limited, so it is important to apply for aid on time to ensure maximum consideration for need-based grants.
-Recipients of need-based grants may be expected to meet minimum borrowing requirements as a condition of receiving a grant.
-HGSE is unique among many of its peers in offering need-based grants, so if you do not receive a fellowship or scholarship, you may still qualify for some free aid!
+These grants range up to \$23,000 and are limited, so it is important to apply for aid on time to ensure maximum consideration for need-based grants.
+Recipients of needbased grants may be expected to meet minimum borrowing requirements as a condition of receiving a grant.
+HGSE is unique among many of its peers in offering need-based grants, so if you do not receive a fellowship or scholarship, you may still qualify for grant aid.